laravel/docs/requests.md

 	$name = Request::input('name');

+Remember, if you are in a namespace, you will have to import the `Request` facade using a `use Request;` statement at the top of your class file.

 ### Via Dependency Injection

 To obtain an instance of the current HTTP request via dependency injection, you should type-hint the class on your controller constructor or method.
 The current request instance will automatically be injected by the [service container](/docs/master/container):